Expert Answers to Top Common Omaha Lawn Care Questions

 9. “What’s the best grass type for Omaha clay soil?”

 Tall fescue or a tall fescue/bluegrass blend.
-But it heavily depends on your soil and the care you’re willing to out into your lawn.
+But it depends heavily on your soil and the care you’re willing to put into your lawn.
 Pure Kentucky bluegrass struggles in our clay unless you’re committed to intensive irrigation and maintenance.
 Tall fescue handles clay soil, drought stress, and foot traffic much better.
 Native buffalo grass works but stays brown most of the year.

 10. “Can I overseed in spring?”